Reviewable/nodefire/README.md

  *     reference and returns the new value to replace it with.
 Return undefined to abort the
  *     transaction, and null to remove the reference.
 Be prepared for this function to be called
  *     multiple times in case of contention.
- * @param  {Object} options An options objects that may include the following properties:
+ * @param {Object} [options] Optional transaction settings.
+ * @param {number} [options.timeout] Transaction timeout in milliseconds, including prefetch.
+ *     Disabled by default.
+ * @param {boolean} [options.debugPermissionDenied=true] Set to false to skip diagnostics
+ *     enabled by enablePermissionDebugging(), including for prefetch failures.
- *     {number} detectStuck Throw a 'stuck' exception after the update function's input value has
+ * @param {number} [options.detectStuck=0] Throw a 'stuck' error after the update function's
- *         remained unchanged this many times.
-Defaults to 0 (turned off).
+ *     input value remains unchanged this many times.
+Zero disables this check.
- *     {boolean} prefetchValue Fetch and keep pinned the value referenced by the transaction while
+ * @param {boolean} [options.prefetchValue=true] Fetch and keep pinned the value referenced
- *         the transaction is in progress.
-Defaults to true.
+ *     by the transaction while the transaction is in progress.
- *     {number} timeout A number of milliseconds after which to time out the transaction and
- *         reject the promise with 'timeout'.
  * @return {Promise} A promise that is resolved with the (normalized) committed value if the
  *     transaction committed or with undefined if it aborted, or rejected with an error.
  */